vsg-dev/vsgImGui/README.md

 # vsgImGui
-Integrration of VulkanSceneGraph with ImGui
+Library that intergrates VulkanSceneGraph with ImGui